Apr 26, 2020

 - Apana - Apana vayu is not acquired from the air we breathe.
 Apana is energy and resides in the lower part of the abdomen, in the Muladhara, in the descending colon, rectum and anus.

-- Prana and Apana - Prana and Apana vayu are united by Kevala Kumbhaka, Kumbhaka, Muladhara (Mula Bandha?), Jalandhara Bandha and Uddiyana Bandha.
+- Prana and Apana - Prana and Apana vayu are united by Kevala Kumbhaka, Mula Bandha, Jalandhara Bandha and Uddiyana Bandha.

 - Kundalini - Kundalini Sakti is the dormant serpent power, coiled 3.5 times facing downwards in the Muladhara Chakra, located at the base of the spine.
 An awakened Kundalini goes up to Manipura Chakra but may drop down again to Muladhara.